December 12, 2018 • Life for Leaders

 We were introduced to the fullness of Christ in Ephesians 1, where we read, “And God… appointed [Christ] to be head over everything for the church, which is his body, the fullness of him who fills everything in every way” (1:22-23).
 Here, the church is the body of Christ and also his “fullness.”
 We might paraphrase by saying that Christ so identifies with the church that he fills it completely.
 He is present throughout the church, in all of his people, all of the time.

 So, turning back to Ephesians 4:13, “the fullness of Christ” is the church fully saturated with Christ, fully relating to Christ, fully embodying Christ’s presence in the world.
 The fullness of Christ is the church actually being all that God intends it to be, the people of God together, fully alive and flourishing, fully like Christ.

 This kind of church will both proclaim and embody the gospel.
 This kind of church will demonstrate the unity Christ has forged through the cross.
 This kind of church will reach out with love and light to the world.
-This kind of church won’t just talk about Jesus but will “be Jesus” in every time and every place.
+This kind of church won’t just talk about Jesus but will “be Jesus” at every time and in every place.

 Something to Think About:

 In what ways do you experience Christ’s presence in your church experience?

 How might your church attain even more completely to “the whole measure of the fullness of Christ”?